vtog/labGuides/source/ocp/appliance-based-installer-notes.rst

           - name: quay-operator
           - name: skupper-operator
           - name: sriov-network-operator
+          - name: topology-aware-lifecycle-manager

 #.
 Build the disk image.
 This will create a "raw" disk image for your cluster
    appliance.

+   .. important:: To successfully run these commands you have to sudo.

    .. code-block:: bash